almargolis/quickdev/sphinx/docs/xsynth.rst

 * The name can be a simple reference, not containing a '.' which is defined in the current source file or a module reference in the format module.name.
-* The named substition must exist or the pre-processor reports an error.
+* The named substitution must exist or the pre-processor reports an error.

-XPython.py Documentation
+XSynth.py Documentation
 ---------------------------

-.. automodule:: xpython
+.. automodule:: xsynth
    :members: